Parkland school shooter to get life sentence for killing 17

 The jury’s recommendation came after seven hours of deliberations over two days, ending a three-month trial that included graphic videos, photos and testimony from the massacre and its aftermath, heart-wrenching testimony from victims’ family members and a tour of the still blood-spattered building.

 Under Florida law, a death sentence requires a unanimous vote on at least one count.
-Circuit Judge Elizabeth Scherer will formally issue the sentence later.
+Circuit Judge Elizabeth Scherer will formally issue the life sentences Nov.
+1. Relatives, along with the students and teachers Cruz wounded, will be given the opportunity to speak at the sentencing hearing.

 Cruz, 24, pleaded guilty a year ago to murdering 14 students and three staff members and wounding 17 others on Feb.
 14, 2018.
 Cruz said he chose Valentine’s Day to make it impossible for Stoneman Douglas students to celebrate the holiday ever again.